 - 7. Have the vehicle chassis completely serviced and lubricated.
 Be sure radiator antifreeze protection level is sufficient for the lowest anticipated temperatures. - 8.
 Wash and wax the coach. - 9.
 Inspect all seams and seals around doors, windows, vents, and any other joints.
 Replace or repair any that are damaged.
 Sealing materials and compounds can be purchased from your dealer.
-Badly damaged weather seals may need to be replaced by your dealer. - Close all windows and roof vents.
+Badly damaged weather seals may need to be replaced by your dealer. - 10.
+Close all windows and roof vents.
 Protect all appliance vent openings from contamination by animals or insects (e.g. bird nest, wasp nests, etc.) - 11.
 Lubricate all door hinges and locks. - 12.
 Clean the interior of the coach.
 Dirt and stains are more easily removed when fresh.

 If you are storing your vehicle through the winter, or in cold climates, extra preparations must be made to protect equipment and systems that can be damaged by freezing temperatures.
-See Winterizing Procedures in Plumbing Section.
+See Winterizing Procedures in Section 7 -Plumbing.

-VEHICLE STORAGE - REMOVAL
+VEHICLE STORAGE -REMOVAL

 - 1. Completely air out the motor home. - 2.
 Have the entire LP gas system checked for leaks. - 3.
 Check window operation. - 4.
 Check cabinet and door hinges.
 Lubricate with penetrating oil, if necessary. - 5.
 Close all faucets and drain valves that are open. - 6.
-Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks especially at fittings. - 7.
+Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
 Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage.

-- 8. Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing Section, then flush the water lines thoroughly with fresh water. - Install a new water filter cartridge on the purified water faucet and/or house water filter if equipped.
-See Plumbing Section for more information. - 10.
+- 8. Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing section, then flush the waterlines thoroughly with fresh water. - 9.
+After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filteration system (if equipped).
+See appropriate filter installation instructions in Plumbing section. - NOTE: Always purge a new filter with clean running water before using.
+See filter manufacturer's directions included with the filter cartridge. - 10.
 Check the toilet for proper operation. - 11.
 Add water to the holding tank using the toilet flush pedal and galley sink faucet.
 Check to be sure dump valves seal tightly. - 12.
 Check around all appliances for obstructions and ensure that all vent openings are clear. - 13.
 Start refrigerator and check for proper cooling. - 14.
 Clean wall and counter surfaces. - 15.
-Replace batteries if necessary and check out electrical system to make sure all lights and electrical components operate. - 16.
+Replace batteries, if necessary, and check out electrical system to make sure all lights and electrical components operate. - 16.
 Check tires for proper cold inflation pressure.
-See Vehicle Certification Label in Introduction Section. - 17.
-After washing accumulated winter grime from the vehicle, it is important to carefully inspect the seams and sealants for separation or cracks that may have appeared around the window frames, vents and any other joints.
-See Sealants Inspection and General Information at the beginning of this section.
-Re-sealing is quite simple and the material is quickly and easily applied.
+See Vehicle Certification Label in Introduction section. - 17.
+After washing accumulated winter grime from the vehicle, it is important to carefully inspect the seams and sealants for separation or cracks that may have appeared around the window frames, vents, and any other joints.
+See Sealants - Inspection and General Information at the beginning of this section.
+Resealing is quite simple and the material is quickly and easily applied.
 Appropriate compounds are available from your dealer.
-See Sealants Recommended Application page at the end of this section.
-Also inspect weather seals around doors, etc., and if necessary, have a dealer replace immediately.
+See the Sealants - Recommended Application page at the end of this section.
+Also inspect weather seals around doors, etc., and if necessary, have a dealer replace